dirac-institute/sorcha/docs/advanced.rst

 ==========================

 .. danger::
-   **If you're new to** ``Sorcha`` **turn away from this section NOW! (we're only partially kidding)**.
-This section provides information about features for advanced users of ``Sorcha``.
+   **If you're new to** ``Sorcha`` **turn away from this section NOW!
+We're only partially kidding.** This section provides information about features for advanced users of ``Sorcha``.
 Changing or adjusting the parameters described in this section may produce unintended results. **With great power comes great responsibility.
 Be very careful in applying the knowledge below.** For many use cases, a user will likely not need to touch these parameters within ``Sorcha``.

 Setting the Random Number Generator Seed
 ---------------------------------------------